Leo L. Beranek

-For over seven decades, Leo L. Beranek has made impactful contributions to acoustics and engineering as a scientist, author, teacher, and as an innovative leader of academia, scientific organizations, industry, and the arts.
+For more than seven decades, Leo L. Beranek has made impactful contributions to acoustics and engineering as a scientist, author, teacher, and as an innovative leader of academia, scientific organizations, industry, and the arts.

-Dr. Leo Leroy Beranek was born in Solon, Iowa, on September 15, 1914.
+Dr. Leo Leroy Beranek was born in Solon, Iowa, on 15 September 1914.
 From an early age, Beranek took an interest in anything mechanical or electrical, especially radios.
-He received his Bachelor of Arts from Cornell College, Iowa, in 1936, his Master's of Science and Doctor of Science from Harvard University in 1937 and 1940 respectively, and an honorary degree of Doctor of Science from Cornell College in 1946.
+He received the B.A. degree from Cornell College, Mt.
+Vernon, Iowa, in 1936, the M.S. and Sc.D. degrees in applied physics from Harvard University, in 1937, and 1940, respectively, and an honorary D.Sc. degree from Cornell College in 1946.

 After receiving his doctor of Science degree in 1940, Beranek ran Harvard's Electronic Acoustic Laboratory.
 In the former he played a major role in improving voice communications and reducing noise in combat aircraft, and in the latter fending off the Kamikaze threat, work for which he was later honored by President Truman.
 Beranek then left Harvard for Massachusetts Institute of Technology, to teach teach communications engineering and run the Acoustics Laboratory.
 He received many business demands, and would then leave his position from MIT, to fun a consulting firm with physicist Richard Bolt and architect Robert Newman.